Dollar rises as investors move out of safe havens

 NEW YORK (Reuters) - The dollar rose broadly on Monday as traders unwound bearish bets against the U.S. currency that have come in the wake of increasing tensions with North Korea and underwhelming inflation data.

-The absence of further abrasive rhetoric by U.S. President Donald Trump and North Korean leader Kim Jong Un over the weekend helped bring investors back to the dollar, analysts said.
+The absence of further abrasive rhetoric by U.S. President Donald Trump and North Korean leader Kim Jong Un over the weekend helped bring investors back to the dollar and out of safe-haven currencies such as the Japanese yen and Swiss franc, analysts said.

-Chinese President Xi Jinping called on Saturday for a peaceful resolution to the North Korean nuclear issue, and in a call with Trump urged all sides to avoid words or action that raise tensions.

-The dollar index, which tracks the greenback against six major world currencies, rose 0.3 percent.

 "Given that positioning is so stretched in one direction, the market's started to ... reverse," said Mark McCormick, North American head of FX strategy at TD Securities in Toronto.
 "We're seeing a bit of an unwind of the strong yen and Swiss franc position."